jinyangb/lifestyle/README.md

 **_Getting Started_**

-Click Heroku link at the top of the readme.
-Once you are redirected you can find instructions on workouts and recipes.
+Click the Heroku link at the top of the readme.
+Once you are redirected you can find instructions on workouts and recipes as well as discuss your experiences.

 ---